Best diving in Thailand - top 8 - Bluewater Dive Travel

 Laying at a depth of 100ft (30m), this wreck is surrounded by colorful marine life and is considered one of Thailand's best wrecks.
 It has three canons, cabins, and rooms to explore and to see its many resident fish.
 You can spot groupers, snappers, sweetlips, barracudas, blennies, moray eels, butterflyfish, and more.

-The Southeast Asian country with a tropical climate and warm waters is known best for its beautiful white-sand beaches, stunning temples, rich culture, and delicious food.
+The Southeast Asian country, which has a tropical climate and warm waters, is known for its beautiful white-sand beaches, stunning temples, rich culture, and delicious food.
 It is not hard to guess why many people are attracted to visit Thailand.
 Most of the best scuba diving sites are in the southeast of Thailand, in the Andaman Sea.
 On the east coast, on the Gulf of Thailand, lies Koh Tao, one of the most popular destinations for dive certifications.

 All around Thailand, you can find diverse marine life and beautiful corals.
 The destination offers many opportunities for scuba divers to dive at beautiful reefs, explore wrecks, deep drop-offs, caverns, pinnacles, walls, and tunnels.
 Besides scuba diving, Thailand offers plenty of topside activities.
 Some of the islands offer great nightlife, while some others are quieter and great for relaxing.